ait-energy/matsim-drs/README.md

 ## Main features

-The main components of this extension are the following:
+The main components of this extension are:

 1. Matching algorithm.
 2. Modifying agents plans.